skojaku/digitalgarden/src/site/notes/Misc/Science history/Anecode - Freeman Dyson and Feynman - Why a great idea does not always spread.md

 updated: 2023-03-20

 When Richard Feynman first introduced his revolutionary Feynman diagram in theoretical physics, it was met with confusion at the Pocono conference.
-This was partly because Feynman spoke a mathematical language that could not be understood by physicist at that time.
+This was partly because Feynman spoke a mathematical language that could not be understood by physicists at that time.
 Worse still, Feynman did not publish anything about his invention.
-The Feynman diagram was nearly faded away.
+The Feynman diagram nearly faded away.

 However, the Feynman diagram revived and even was florished thanks to Freeman Dyson, a graduate student at the time and a friend of Feynman's at Cornell.
 Dyson published two papers that provided step-by-step rules for drawing the diagram and its mathematical elements, making it more accessible and understandable for others.